QueryingVector search

 Create vector index

-To run vector search, first create vector index.
-Vector indices are created with the CREATE VECTOR INDEX command.
-To create the vector index, you need to:
+Single-store vector indices are created with the CREATE VECTOR INDEX command.
+You need to:

 1. Provide the index name